davdma/davdma.github.io/_posts/2025-07-29-Learning-Git.md

 ## Flags I Like

+Options I use a lot:

 - Typically for large repos with lots of files that I don't want to store on Github, I end up with many untracked files.
 This can clutter the `git status` output.
 Using the flag `git status -uno` however skips displaying untracked files, making it easier to read.
 - Sometimes you want to just add and commit everything you modified.
 Save yourself some time with `git commit -a` flag.
 You don't even need to `git add`!
+- **Interactive git adding!** Often times I find myself only wanting to add a subset of the modified files for an upcoming commit, so I can have a more partitioned and organized commit history.
+It can be quite tedious to `git add path/to/file` a dozen times.
+Just use `git add -i` option!
+The interface is a little less intuitive than the interactive rebase, but it's easy to follow [here](https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging).
 - For cleaner commit history when incorporating remote changes, fetch and rebase instead of the default fetch and merge with `git pull --rebase` option.
 - For reading the commit logs, show diffs with `git log -p`.
 Abbreviated stats (lines modified etc.) can be shown with `--stat` and the ASCII graph with `--graph`.
 Can also limit to specific files with `git log -- path/to/file`.
+You can also focus on specific string of interest with `git log -S` e.g. `git log -S some_func -p`, it will look for diffs that adds or removes that string.
 - For reading diffs with more context, use the `-U` flag, add the number of lines you want around the diffs with an integer after the flag, for example, `git diff -U8` for 8 lines of context instead of the default 3.
 - For seeing what git files you currently have tracked you can use `git ls-files .`.
+- Use `git branch --column` for a neater output of branches organized into columns instead one long list if there are many branches being juggled.

+Other things I learned of note, but I use less frequently:

+- To see the authorship of lines within a file, use `git blame`.
+The flags `git blame -w -C` ignores whitespace + detects moved lines in same commit.
+It's actually recommended to do `git blame -w -C -C -C` to ignore other unnecessary stuff like who created the file (so it's more clear who actually is responsible for code).
+You can use the `-L` flag to narrow down the output to specific line numbers of interest, e.g. `git blame -L 59,100` for line numbers 59-100.
+You can also do something similar with `git log -L 59,100:path/to/file` to show the evolution of the line range through commits.
+- A safe force push `git push --force-with-lease` is always recommended over `--force` when amending commits
+- Running `git maintenance start` once in any repo highly recommended!
+Will speed things up by allowing git to perform maintenance tasks in the background.

 ---